Estimated reading time: 10 minutes

 Many people wait until the first of the month, first of the year, a birthday, or another important date to buckle down.
 But the truth is, your money doesn’t wait.
 To money, any date is arbitrary.

-Others set so many goals, we try to “eat the elephant” in one bite—a sure recipe for failure and overwhelm.
+Others set so many goals, we try to “eat the elephant” in one bite—a sure recipe for failure and financial overwhelm.

 So, if you’re ready, here are 8 steps to help you break down and set your targets so you can start achieving those big financial goals right away!